I wrote a book on attention.

 I burned out.
 I learned more in those three years than in the previous fifteen.
 Both of those things are true and I haven’t fully sorted out what to do with that yet.

-I wrote these for my family — the things that keep us tethered to who we are.
+I wrote these for my family: the things that keep us tethered to who we are.

 I live in Frisco, TX with my wife and kids.
 I coach baseball and basketball.
-I’ve offered to coach football too, but Justin Forsett — fellow speaker, former NFL Pro Bowler — insists he doesn’t need the help.
+I’ve offered to coach football too, but Justin Forsett (fellow speaker, former NFL Pro Bowler) insists he doesn’t need the help.
 Apparently being a borderline starting free safety in middle school doesn’t carry the weight it used to.

-If your group is building something that matters, I'd love to hear about it.
+I wrote a book on attention.
+Then I ran the people side of a rocket company.
+If your group is building something that matters, I’d love to hear about it.